“I ride Spark gear because I find their binding system the easiest to use. The engineering behind the Tesla System is unbelievably rad!”

 Q. How much splitboarding do you do?

-A. I spend probably a 25% of winter on my splitboard.
+A. I spend probably half of winter on my splitboard.

 Q. How has splitboarding changed snowboarding?